mobizt/Firebase-ESP-Client/src/README.md

 The FirebaseJsonData object holds the returned data which can be read from the following properties.

-jsonData.stringValue - contains the returned string.
+jsonData.value - contains the returned string.

-jsonData.intValue - contains the returned integer value.
+jsonData.value - contains the returned integer value.

-jsonData.floatValue - contains the returned float value.
+jsonData.value - contains the returned float value.

-jsonData.doubleValue - contains the returned double value.
+jsonData.value - contains the returned double value.

-jsonData.boolValue - contains the returned boolean value.
+jsonData.value - contains the returned boolean value.

 jsonData.success - used to determine the result of the get operation.